By David Joel Miller

 Lots of people who are anxious get depressed and people who get depressed can become anxious.
 This happens so often that a new Mixed Anxiety and Depression diagnosis was proposed.
 That one did not make the cut.
 So for full-on Depression and full Anxiety looks like we will continue to use both diagnoses.
 It will be interesting to read the full text on this one when the DSM-5 comes out.
 Somehow this Subsyndromal mix got its own label.

 So if your brief depression does not recur every month you can still get a depressive diagnosis.
 This one concerns me and I will need to learn more.
 It seems to open the door for anyone who has ever had a “blue week” to now get a diagnosis of a mental illness.
 Wonder if this will get used a lot or very little?

 Subthreshold Depressive Episode with insufficient symptoms

 With only a few exclusions everyone now gets to be depressed.

 This works for anyone else that would like a depression diagnosis but has not yet gotten one.

-In my estimation there will be a lot more people who can qualify for a depressive disorder diagnosis under the new system.
+In my estimation, there will be a lot more people who can qualify for a depressive disorder diagnosis under the new system.
 I will need to study this one some more before we implement the new DSM-5.
-This may mean the a lot of people who need help but used to get turned away because they did not meet criteria for a diagnosis will get help.
+This may mean that a lot of people who need help but used to get turned away because they did not meet criteria for a diagnosis will get help.
 Or it could mean that everyone will get one of the depressive diagnoses and that a Depressive Disorder Diagnosis will stop meaning anything.
 Only time will tell.

 Want to sign up for my mailing list?